kristopherjohnson/undefinedvalue-pelican/undefinedvalue/content/pages/about-me.md

 In 2006, Kris became an independent contractor..
 The bulk of his time was spent doing contract work for a former employer, including mobile app development for iOS and Android, web applications, and back-end application servers.

 In 2007, Kris met a wonderful woman named _Pebble_, and in 2008 they married.
-Kris currently lives in northern Georgia with Pebble, stepson Bailey, and five little dogs.
+Kris currently lives in northern Georgia with Pebble, stepson Bailey, and four little dogs.
 He's very happy there.

 Since early 2015, Kris has been working for [Mobile Labs](http://www.mobilelabsinc.com/), developing tools for enterprise iOS and Android mobile-app development and testing.